selinnilesy/Intel-TBB/README.md

 Node Type: rome <br />
 CPU: AMD7742 <br />
 \# of Cores: User defined in provided script <br />
+Compilation: Please use the provided Makefile and submit jobs with given scripts.

 # MacOS